wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What do Wisconsin Bankruptcy Records Contain?

-● Name of the debtor (individual name or company name)
+• Name of the debtor (individual name or company name)

-● Contact details of the debtor
+• Contact details of the debtor

 Financial information found on the record includes:

-● List of debtor’s asset and liability
+• List of debtor’s asset and liability

-● Consumer statements
+• Consumer statements

 Other legal details are:

-● Type of bankruptcy case filed
+• Type of bankruptcy case filed

-● Filing date
+• Filing date

-● Name of the court where the case was filed
+• Name of the court where the case was filed

-● Case status
+• Case status

-● Docket number
+• Docket number

-● Type and category of the petition filed
+• Type and category of the petition filed

 Are Bankruptcy Records Public Information?

 In compliance with the Freedom of Information Act, bankruptcy records are open to the public for inspection and copying.
 Also, title 44 § 3301 of the U.S. Code mandates the head of each public agency to create and maintain these records.
 These records are available in digital formats and physical copies.
-Interested persons can make requests for bankruptcy records by mailing or looking up the online database.
+Interested persons may request bankruptcy records by mailing or looking up the online database.
 Keep in mind that not all information on the record is open to the public.
 Information on trade secrets and others that may lead to identity theft are examples of confidential information restricted to the public.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Such platforms, which operate independently of any state, county, or local agency, may make the search process easier because they are not geographically constrained.
+Third-party platforms may also have search engines that might be useful when conducting a search for a specific or many records.
+To use a third-party or government website, interested parties typically submit any or all of the following:

-● The name of the person involved in the record, unless said person is a juvenile
+• The name of the person involved in the record, unless said person is a juvenile

-● The location or assumed location of the record or person involved.
+• The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that person resides in or was accused in.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.